alexmclarty/openid-connect-documentation/pages/develop/develop_nhs_offline_impl.md

 The NHS Digital implementation will check the parameters passed in the normal way and will additionally validate that:

+1. The laptop is offline.
-1. The id token was issued to the client specified in the request.
+2. The id token was issued to the client specified in the request.
-2. The id token was issued to the redirect uri specified in the request.
+3. The id token was issued to the redirect uri specified in the request.
-3. The id token was issued for the current device.
+4. The id token was issued for the current device.
-4. The id token was issued and signed by the NHS Digital implementation.
+5. The id token was issued and signed by the NHS Digital implementation.
-5. The user referred to by the id token is still logged in to the laptop with the same seesion i.e. the user has not removed their smartcard since the original authentication took place.
+6. The user referred to by the id token is still logged in to the laptop with the same seesion i.e. the user has not removed their smartcard since the original authentication took place.

-If the validation succeeds then an authorization code will be returned to the third party's redirection uri as for the online case.
-This is represented in the example below:
+If the validation succeeds then an authorization code will be returned to the third party's redirection uri as for the online use case.
+An example response is given below (the code value has been truncated for brevity):

 ```
 code=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.ewogICJpc3MiOiJuaHNpZGVudGl0eWFnZW50Oi8vY29ubmVjdC